 Host Your Own Wacky Wednesday — No matter what age they are, kids love having a zany day inspired by Dr. Seuss’s Wacky Wednesday.

-Oh, the Thinks You Can Think printable activity — This is an activity with cute rhyming questions that your child can answer on their own, or you can interview them yourself!
-Watch their answers change year after year!
+Oh, the Thinks You Can Think printable activity — This is an activity with cute rhyming questions that your child can answer on their own, or you can interview them yourself.
+I love the idea of doing it each year to watch their answers change as they get older.

-Cardboard Tube Lorax — The Lorax himself would love this recycled craft.
+Cardboard Tube Lorax — Even the Lorax himself would love this recycled craft.

-Dr. Seuss-Inspired Sight Word Game — This DIY game is perfect for working on sight words, but it would also be great for working on math facts.
+Dr. Seuss-Inspired Sight Word Game — This DIY game is perfect for working on sight words.
+You could also modify it to work on math facts.

 Cat in the Hat balance activity — In the book, one of the cat’s first tricks is a zany balancing trick.
 Kids will have fun learning about the center of gravity and trying their own silly balancing acts.

-Cat in the Hat hat — That red and white striped hat is symbolic of Dr. Seuss.
+Make the Cat’s Hat— That red and white striped hat is symbolic of Dr. Seuss.
 Follow these simple directions to make your own wearable hat just like the cat’s.

 Green Eggs & Ham inspired Lego sling-shot car — In the book Sam invites the main character to eat green eggs and ham in a car.
 Challenge your child to create their own crazy car in this Seuss-inspired STEM activity.

-Lorax adding game — This cute printable math game is a fun way to work on addition facts.
+Lorax Math Game — This cute printable math game is a fun way to work on addition and subtraction facts.

 Cat in the Hat slime — Kids love slime, and this one is perfect to go with The Cat in the Hat.

-The Butter Battle Book discussion questions — Introduce the concept of propaganda with on of Dr. Seuss’s lesser-known books.
+The Butter Battle Book discussion questions — Introduce the concept of propaganda with one of Dr. Seuss’s lesser-known books.